Jacobventer/car_insurance_fraud_XAI/README.md

 # Explainable AI for Car Insurance Fraud Detection

-This repository contains the implementation and analysis for a bachelor's thesis on applying Explainable Artificial Intelligence (XAI) to improve
+This repository contains the implementation, experiments, and explainability analysis conducted for the bachelor’s thesis:

-transparency, interpretability, and regulatory compliance in car insurance fraud detection.
+Explainable AI for Fraud Detection in Car Insurance: Improving Transparency and Compliance in Machine Learning Models

 ## Project Overview